I am a Belgian citizen. Do I need a passport to travel to Ireland?

-Special Identity Cards issued by the Belgian Foreign Ministry to those working in international organisations, such as embassies or the EU institutions, cannot be used for travel to Ireland.
+The special identity card (example) issued by the Belgian Foreign Ministry to those working in international organisations, such as embassies or the EU institutions, cannot be used for travel to Ireland.

 Non-EU citizens: Holders of the Verblijfstitel (NL) / Titre De Sejour (FR) / Audenthaltstitel (DE)

 Residence cards / permits (short-term or long-term) issued to non-EU citizens cannot be used for travel to Ireland.
-An example can be seen here and the previous version of this card can be viewed here.
+An example of the card can be seen here and the previous version of this card can be viewed here.

 Check if you need a visa in our Visa Section.

 Information on entry to Ireland for non-EU, non-EEA and non-Swiss nationals is available from the Irish Department of Justice.